Iritscen/Small-scripts/README.md

 # Small Scripts
-Miscellaneous scripts, mostly for the Bash shell.
+Miscellaneous scripts, mostly for the Mac's Bash shell.